1. Previous: Table of Contents

 Other Types

 These are just some common types of variables.
-Throughout this book, we’ll find out how we can create our own types - classes - which build upon these basic types that we just looked at.
+In Chapter 4, we’ll find out how we can create our own types—classes—which build upon these basic types that we just looked at.

 Types and Reassignment

-In Kotlin, the type of each variable is established when you’re writing the code, and its type will never change (unless you rewrite the code).
+In Kotlin, the type of each variable is established when we write the code, and its type will never change (unless we rewrite the code).
 This is why we call it static typing.
 Once a variable has been declared with a particular type, no other type of value can go into it.
-For example, if we create a variable of type Int, we can’t later reassign it with a String:
+For example, if we create a variable of type Int, we can’t later assign a String value to it.

 var numberOfDogs: Int = 5